mangomkt/centro-carpintero/blog/3-common-questions-about-kitchen-cabinets.md

 But also when it comes to the subject of cabinets, especially if you're renovating your kitchen, there's probably going to be some questions.

-So where are 3 questions and answers that may be helpful:
+So here are 3 questions and answers that may be helpful:

 ## Where's the best place to have your kitchen cabinets?